 Lelani is a Nutritional Therapist, Herbalist, Naturopath and Neuro-Linguistic Programming (NLP) practitioner.
 She is especially skilled at identifying drivers for depression and approaching it from a preventative perspective.
 She offers a series of three consultations over three to six months for those suffering from mental health issues.
 Reach out if you’d like more information.

-Her treatments are available at Shine, Church Street on Saturdays 10-2pm.Click to Email for your FREE Consultation
+Her treatments are available at Shine, Church Street on Saturdays 10-2pm or remotely at other times.Click to Email for your FREE Consultation

 Colomer M.V.
 (2019) The neuroactive potential of human gut microbiota n quality of life and depression.
 Nature Microbiology 4:623-632.